Oneirocom/simulation-demo-1/thoughts.md

 Consider representing rules in a trie for better effciency

 Notes on naming things

 - for the story narrator, I am going to need to know who a character is.
 They arent just a sentient being, but a specific sentient being in the story.
 Unless I ground the language model in specifics, it could generate new names for thingd off the bat.

+### BizzaroScene

+no entity presets
+a set of required components that must exist in the scene randomly create entities with random components until all required components have been used at least once